torryspace/openresty-with-addons/README.md

 # openresty-with-addons
-docker image within openresty and installed some addons
+docker image within openresty and installed some addons: moongoo